basclab/LME_MixedEffectsERPDifferenceWave/Section3_SimulatedData/README.md

 *MATLAB scripts for simulating trial-level ERP data*
 * **DiffWaveSim_01_CreateBinDescriptorFile.m**: Creates a bin descriptor file using the LMESimulation_EventMarkerMappingKey.xlsx file.
 The bin descriptor file is used to extract trial-level bins (i.e., each bin corresponds to a presentation of a specific emotion condition and actor) in subsequent scripts (DiffWaveSim_02_SimulateERPData.m, simulateOneSubject_forDiffWave.m).
-* **DiffWaveSim_02_SimulateERPData.m**: Simulates trial-level ERP data using two helper functions (simulateOneSample_forDiffWave.m, and simulateOneSubject_forDiffWave.m).
+* **DiffWaveSim_02_SimulateERPData.m**: Simulates trial-level ERP data using two helper functions (simulateOneSample_forDiffWave.m and simulateOneSubject_forDiffWave.m).
 More information about the simulation parameters are included in Appendix B of Heise et al. (2025).

 *R scripts for organizing data files and fitting LME and ANOVA models*
 * **DiffWaveSim_03_OrganizeDataFiles.R**: Prepares simulated data files for analysis by extracting trial and subject-related information.
-* **DiffWaveSim_04_ExtractModelOutput.R**: Induces missing trials and subjects and analyzes data using seven difference wave approaches using two helper functions (DiffWaveSim_04_funs.R and setNSFunctions.R).
+* **DiffWaveSim_04_ExtractModelOutput.R**: Induces missing trials and subjects and analyzes data using seven difference wave approaches and two helper functions (DiffWaveSim_04_funs.R and setNSFunctions.R).
 * **DiffWaveSim_05_CompareModelPerformance.R**: Calculates the number of usable trials and subjects, statistical power to detect the maternal sensitivity effect, and error and bias of the maternal sensitivity estimates for each difference wave approach.

 ## Script requirements